Shreyas1308/COVID19-predictor-using-chestxray/README.md

 # COVID19-predictor-using-chestxray
 Project that is used to predict whether a patient is corona positive or not.
 It uses CNN(Convolutional Neural Network) for the processing of the chest x ray image.
+Reason for choosing this method is because it si more cheap, economical and accurate as compared to other methods
+## Liks for the Datase